On Jan. 18, 2017, Germany put forth a so-called Marshall Plan with Africa, and I would like to provide my thoughts on the matter.

 - The Real Agenda?

 Europe still suffers from a Messiah complex.
-Let’s save Africa.
+Let’s Save Africa.
 That is why we have poverty porn, why we see white people surrounded by black children.
-Why we see aid fundraising or television.
-Why we have a booming African volunteer industry where young people travel to African countries to save them.
+Why we see aid fundraising on television.
+Why we have a booming African volunteer industry where young westerners travel to African countries to save them.
 Why there is a need portraying Africa as in need of help, so a white person can see him/herself as a saviour, the knight on the white horse.

 A former economist for the World Bank, Klitgaard, wrote in 1990, quoting Steinbeck, said:

 [G]iving builds up the ego of the giver, makes him superior and higher and larger than the receiver (p.
 13)

 Europe has been donors for decades.
 This has not helped on the Messiah complex developed during the era of colonialism.
 The transformation from colonial power to donor has just alternated this complex.
 Europeans still largely view Africa and Africans as hapless, primitive creatures living in a land deprived of everything that is good.

 This Marshall Plan is also an expression of our will and of our optimism that we can truly find a path to peace and development in our cooperation between Europe and Africa (Marshall Plan p.
 4)

 The focus is on “our”, and it can be seen as Europe and Africa working together.
 But no, which the next section will cover.